Priyanshusingh25/leave-management-system/schema.md

 # LeaveFlow Database Schema Reference

-This file is the dedicated database schema reference for the LeaveFlow PostgreSQL implementation.
+Dedicated database schema reference for the LeaveFlow PostgreSQL implementation.
 I keep the schema here so the main README can stay focused on setup, architecture, and deployment.

 ## Overview
 PostgreSQL 18+ relational database schema for employee leave management system.